Frederick L'Ecuyer

 Frederick L'Ecuyer (born 28 July 1977) is a Canadian ice hockey referee, employed by the National Hockey League.
-He has worn the number 17 since the start of the 2010-11 NHL season.
+He has worn the number 17 since the start of the 2010–11 NHL season.
+As of the start of the 2024–25 season, he has officiated 1,033 regular season games and 44 Stanley Cup playoff games.

+Early life and career

+Frederick L'Ecuyer was born and raised in Saint-Tite, Quebec, located north of Trois-Rivières.
+He played as a centre until deciding to focus on refereeing at age 16.

-Quebec Major Junior Hockey League career
+Quebec Major Junior Hockey League

 L'Ecuyer's first Quebec Major Junior Hockey League game came in the 1999-00 QMJHL season, when he worked as a linesman.
 Starting in the 2000-01 QMJHL season, he would make the move to become a referee, working 57 regular season and 13 playoff games over a span of three seasons.